Top 10 Corporate Office Design Trends in 2023

 Written by: Parcel Pending

-The current data suggests that with COVID-19 becoming an endemic vs. pandemic disease, employees might be back to the office in strong numbers this year.
+In light of the pandemic, traditional workplace design and in-person coworking spaces took a hit, while private office designs and home office and remote working saw increased popularity.
+Now, recent data suggests that employees might be back in the office in strong numbers this year.
 If so, here are the latest corporate office design trends and ideas to note:

 #1 More Informal Conversational Areas

 Since remote work demonstrated that many office jobs could be completed successfully at home, the goal of going into the modern office is often for informal discussions, collaboration, creativity, and company culture building.
-As a result, you’ll soon be seeing more café-type seating areas than meeting rooms.
+As a result, you’ll soon be seeing more open space design elements in workplace design; think café-type seating areas as opposed to meeting rooms.
 It was recently reported that 60% of companies are redesigning their offices to accommodate the shift to hybrid work, with many eliminating private office spaces and devoting more space to café-like seating and open-space work areas1.